SC36-11-1/Elias-Bitwayiki/White Paper.md

 	Mixed Reality+AR+VR(Unlimited Online Entries)
 (Insert infographic)

 ### Patreon
 	Tier 1
-📕Baseline Viewer🧶✨
-£5 /
+	📕Baseline Viewer🧶✨ £5 /
 	0/350 patrons
 	First & Foremost: 🙏🏿Thank You ✨‼️
 	In this tier you will receive the ability to view all my work and join the Community:
 	-Art
 	-Videos
 	-Projects
 	-Pinterest - Level 1
 	-Discord / Telegram

 What's included

-General Support
+- General Support
-Ad-free content
+- Ad-free content
-Behind-the-scenes content
+- Behind-the-scenes content
-Private community
+- Private community
-Digital downloads
+- Digital downloads

 	Tier 2
-📗Synchronicity🍀✨
-£20 /
+	📗Synchronicity🍀✨ £20 /
 	0 patrons
-Show less
 	First & Foremost 🙏🏿Thank you✨‼️‼️
 	For supporting me you will gain deeper Access to the Discord channel (🚧 once recovered⚠️)As well as a public Telegram link to my outter-orbit💫
 	In addition to 📕Baseline Benefits✨ 📗Synchronicity✨ Tier Members will be able to:

--Access Deep Links
+	- Access Deep Links
--Pinterest Level 2 + Pinterest Level 1
+	- Pinterest Level 2 + Pinterest Level 1
--View Past Art Work + Archive
+	- View Past Art Work + Archive
--Access to Entire Digital FootPrint (Rough + Work in Progress Projects) -Favourites + Liked Posts
+	- Access to Entire Digital FootPrint (Rough + Work in Progress Projects)
+	- Favourites + Liked Posts

 What's included

-Live chat
+- Live chat
-Private community
+- Private community
-Behind-the-scenes content
+- Behind-the-scenes content
-General Support
+- General Support
-Digital downloads
+- Digital downloads
-Ad-free content
+- Ad-free content
-Work-in-progress updates (digital)
+- Work-in-progress updates (digital)
-Complete post archive
+- Complete post archive

 	Tier 3
-📘Convergence🧿✨
-£100 /
+	📘Convergence🧿✨ £100 /
 	0 patrons
-Show less
 	First & Foremost 🙏🏿Thank you✨‼️‼️‼️
 	WE GOT A WEIRDO !!! 🤣 Your not supposed to actually pay this im assuming you “know ✨👀” or you’re interested in and/or believe in the paranormal, love creepy pasta and believe spooky season is all year round.
 	In addition to 📕BASELINE✨➕📗SYNCHRONICITY ✨Tier Members will be able to:

--Secret Watch Lists
+	- Secret Watch Lists
--Psychic Readings
+	- Psychic Readings
--Assistance
--Insight
+	- Assistance
+	- Insight
--Full Pinterest Access
+	- Full Pinterest Access
--Book Credits
+	- Book Credits
--YouTube Credits
+	- YouTube Credits
--My personal opinion
+	- My personal opinion
--First Dibs on Limited Edition merchandise line
+	- First Dibs on Limited Edition merchandise line
--Free Stuff Random stuff I make Stickers, Prints etc…
+	- Free Stuff Random stuff I make Stickers, Prints etc…

 What's included

-Live chat
+- Live chat
-Private community
+- Private community
-Behind-the-scenes content
+- Behind-the-scenes content
-General Support
+- General Support
-Digital downloads
+- Digital downloads
-Ad-free content
+- Ad-free content
-Behind-the-scenes content
+- Behind-the-scenes content

 ### Pinterest